Lü Houmin

 Lü Houmin (Simplified Chinese 吕厚民; 9 September 1928 – 9 March 2015) was a Chinese photographer who gained national and international recognition for taking official photographs of Chinese leaders, most notably Mao Zedong, from 1950 to 1964.
 Lü started out as a teacher, and later switched to photography.
 He was called Mao's private photographer because many of his photographs were different from the official ones, showing Mao in a more relaxed and personal manner.

-Lü maintained a rather friendly and simple image of Mao Zedong throughout his life and China's Cultural Revolution.
+Lü maintained a rather friendly and simple image of Mao Zedong throughout his life and the Cultural Revolution.
 He received many international photographic awards.

 Lü, Xu Xiaobing and Hou Bo have been called the best photographers of Mao.

 Early life

 Lü Houmin was born on 9 September 1928, to a Han family in Yilan County, Heilongjiang.
-Houmin taught in an elementary school in March 1948, and then joined the Communist Party of China.
+Houmin taught in an elementary school in March 1948, and then joined the Chinese Communist Party.
 At the age of 21, he was asked to take photos of top Chinese leaders.

 Career

 Lü started working as the official photographer for the Chinese government in 1950.
 He was assigned to take pictures in Zhongnanhai of the main Chinese leaders of that time including chairman Mao Zedong, Premier Zhou Enlai and President Liu Shaoqi.
-From 1950 to 1957, he worked in the photography section of the Central Garrison Bureau in the General Office of the Central Committee of the Communist Party of China and was hired by the Xinhua News Agency in 1958.
+From 1950 to 1957, he worked in the photography section of the Central Garrison Bureau in the General Office of the Chinese Communist Party and was hired by the Xinhua News Agency in 1958.
 Lü continued taking pictures from 1950 to 1964.
 Lü had to be always ready to take the correct image; in a 2008 interview with the South China Morning Post in Hong Kong, he said, "You had to have your camera ready at all times, when the time came you could not doubt for a second, then the leaders would not hold the pose for you".

 Many of Lü's pictures depicted Mao in a completely different manner from how he was normally seen as leader.
 The images portrayed him as a family man who enjoyed his free time by playing ping pong, joking with his children, and swimming.
 Lü refuted claims that Jiang Qing, Mao's third wife, learned photography from him, although he took pictures of her as well.

 One of the most famous pictures taken by Lü was of Mao sitting on a stone bench and looking at Lushan Mountain in Jiangxi (1961).
-Another iconic photograph was taken in 1953 when Mao was embraced by one of the Chinese volunteers who were returning after the Korean war.
+Another iconic photograph was taken in 1953 when Mao was embraced by one of the Chinese volunteers who were returning after the Korean War.
 Mao's son was killed by an airstrike in the War.
 A picture of Mao and Zhou Enlai showed them standing side by side, smiling and handing papers to each other.
 In a 2001 interview with People's Daily, Lü said that Mao had given him full freedom and never posed for the pictures, and he never complained about the picture-taking.